 This 12-week program is designed to offer an alternative route to those looking to enter the Industrial Mechanic (Millwright) trade.
 This program covers all course materials received by a first-year Industrial Mechanic (Millwright) apprentice.

 Students in this program will be provided the opportunity to install, troubleshoot, repair and maintain industrial equipment.
-Students will gain knowledge such as machining, machine assembly, blueprint reading, rigging and hoisting, bearings, power transmissions, machine alignment, drive systems, welding techniques and use of precision measurement tools and testing equipment.
+Students will gain knowledge such as machining, machine assembly, blueprint reading, rigging and hoisting, machine alignment, drive systems and use of precision measurement tools and testing equipment.